phasi/drouter/README.md

 ## How to run DRouter?

-Create virtual network for DRouter.
-(Default: loadbalancer) Start DRouter (either in container or normally)

-If necessary pass DROUTER_DOCKER_VNET to drouter at startup where that environment variable contains the Docker virtual network name.

 ### Using the DRouter in docker container

 To run DRouter in a container just build this repository to a Docker image and deploy from docker-compose.yml in the repository root.